djpeacher/djpeacher.com/content/now.md

 This is a [now page](https://nownownow.com/about), and this is what I'm currently up to:

+## 2504

+This past month has been an exercise in balancing competing API limits.
+One large work project complete, now on to the next, even larger project.
+Looking forward to attending PyTexas this month for the third year in a row!
+One silver lining of being woken up at 4am every day by a tiny human is that I've been getting a lot side project time in.

 ## 2503

 Working my way through a few large projects at work.
 Having fun learning SwiftUI and actually releasing apps ([Luminary](https://apps.apple.com/app/id6737578148), [Crit Happens](https://apps.apple.com/us/app/crit-happens-dice-roller/id1550370579))!
 Super stoked to have my dice roller app [spotlighted by Sly Flourish](https://youtu.be/5emXJhpZjDY?t=503)!
 Exploring AI coding tools like [Cursor](https://www.cursor.com/) and honestly really impressed.
 Enjoying the speed boost of upgrading from an M1 to an M4 Mac.
 My wife and I were part of our best friends wedding party and we had a blast!
 Got sick afterwards which makes me sick for around 50% of 2025 so far...